unexpectedjs/unexpected/documentation/api/addType.md

 ```

 Because `Person` inherits from `object` you can use all assertion
-defined for `object` or any of it's ancestors.
+defined for `object` or any of its ancestors.
 Here is an example:

 ```javascript
 expect(new Person('Jane Doe', 24), 'to have keys', 'name', 'age');